atroxaper/p6-LogP6/README.md

 ## Defaults

-Standard filters and writers has fields and options which affect their work.
+Standard filters and writers have fields and options which affect their work.
 Some of them you can specify in factory subroutines or configuration file fields.
-If such arguments are omitted then the default values of it will be used.
-Another fields and options cannot be setter this way.
-For example, pattern for exception which will be concatenated to main pattern in standard writer when `auto-exceptions` sets to `True`
+If such arguments are omitted, then the default values of it will be used.
+Other fields and options cannot be setter this way.
-(see [Standard WriterConf](#standard-writerconf)).
+For example, the pattern for an exception that will be concatenated to the main pattern in the standard writer when `auto-exceptions` sets to `True` (see [Standard WriterConf](#standard-writerconf)).
 Such properties have default values too.
-All the defaults can be set through factory subroutines or fields in configuration file.
+All the defaults can be set through factory subroutines or fields in the configuration file.

-Configuring default values are useful in case you what to avoid many boilerplate configurations.
+Configuring default values is useful in case you what to avoid many boilerplate configurations.

 ### Defaults factory subroutines

 There are the following factory subs for set defaults values:

-- `set-default-pattern(Str:D $pattern)` - set default pattern for standard
+- `set-default-pattern(Str:D $pattern)` - set default pattern for the standard `WriterConf`.
-`WriterConf`.
 Default value is `'[%date{$hh:$mm:$ss}][%level] %msg'`;
-- `set-default-auto-exceptions(Bool:D $auto-exceptions)` - set default
+- `set-default-auto-exceptions(Bool:D $auto-exceptions)` - set default `auto-exceptions` property
-`auto-exceptions` property value for standard `WriterConf`.
+value for the standard `WriterConf`.
 Default value is `True`;
-- `set-default-handle(IO::Handle:D $handle)` - set default handle for standard
+- `set-default-handle(IO::Handle:D $handle)` - set default handle for the standard `WriterConf`.
-`WriterConf`.
 Default value is `$*OUT`;
-- `set-default-x-pattern(Str:D $x-pattern)` - set pattern for exception which
-will be concatenated to the main pattern in standard `WriterConf` in case `auto-exceptions` sets to `True`
-(see [Standard WriterConf](#standard-writerconf)).
+- `set-default-x-pattern(Str:D $x-pattern)` - set pattern for exception that will be concatenated to the main pattern in standard `WriterConf` in case `auto-exceptions` sets to `True` (see [Standard WriterConf](#standard-writerconf)).
 Default value is `'%x{ Exception $name: $msg' ~ "\n" ~ '$trace}'`
-- `set-default-level(LogP6::Level:D $level)` - set default level for standard
+- `set-default-level(LogP6::Level:D $level)` - set default level for the standard `WriterConf`.
-`WriterConf`.
 Default value is `LogP6::Level::error`;
 - `set-default-first-level-check(Bool:D $first-level-check)` - set default value
-of `first-level-check` property of standard `FilterConf` (see [Standard FilterConf](#standard-filterconf)).
+of `first-level-check` property of the standard `FilterConf` (see [Standard FilterConf](#standard-filterconf)).
 Default value is `True`;
 - `set-default-wrapper(LogP6::Wrapper $wrapper)` - set wrapper for loggers
 (see [Logger Wrapper](#logger-wrapper)).
 Default value is